codegold79/100DaysOfCode/log.md

 **Thoughts** According to a comment made in Go Time podcast, you should be making a test file for every file you write.
 I haven't written a single test in go yet.
 I suppose I should get on that...later.

 **Link(s) to Work** https://github.com/OpenEugene/openboard.git, https://github.com/OpenEugene/openboard/pull/49/commits

+### Day 26: Sunday, August 25, 2019

+**Today's Progress** I submitted one commit to the open PR to wire the postsvc to the http and grpc servers.
+I started to work on another commit for the db queries, which takes the longest.
+I won't push that commit til I'm done.
+A few issues came up.

+I wasn't sure how to bind parameters for when we are searching for a word that matches, so I ended preparing a statement that had `like '%?%' in it.
+I spent a short time looking it up, but I couldn't find it easily.
+I'll wait for the error message to help with my search for the fix.

+I'll also need to go back and set up the search for multiple keywords, not just one keyword.

+Finally. the hello service tutorial had a slight discrepenacy.
+When AddHelo is called, part of the response to that request is a bunch of timestamps.
+Yet, there are no timestamps returned in the response by the helloqry.
+I wonder if that's on purpose.

+**Thoughts** According to a comment made in Go Time podcast, you should be making a test file for every file you write.
+I haven't written a single test in go yet.
+I suppose I should get on that...later.

+**Link(s) to Work** https://github.com/OpenEugene/openboard.git, https://github.com/OpenEugene/openboard/pull/49/commits